 4. Collection Effectiveness Index (CEI)

 The Collection Effectiveness Index (CEI) is an important indicator for determining how effective your collection activities are.
-It compares the amount you gathered over a given period to the total amount available for collection.
+It compares the total amount collected to the amount that is available for collection over a specified time.

 5. The Accounts Receivable Aging Report

-By improving accounts receivable management, companies can enhance their profitability ratio by ensuring faster cash conversion and reducing the risk of uncollectible revenue, ultimately contributing to better financial health.
+With the help of APRM, companies can also boost their profitability ratio by ensuring timely cash conversion and minimizing the risk of uncollectible revenue, which can lead to improved financial health.

 Strategies to Optimize Your AR Process